 To kick off the New Year, I’m going to share with you some original concept art and the synopsis for my next novel, Democracy Inc. – An American Tragedy.
-The first draft is complete, and I’m about 80 pages into the final edits.
+The outline is complete, and I’m about 80 pages into the first draft.
 Based on the number of chapters and average length of each chapter so far, I’m estimating the final draft will be about 420 pages long.

-I’m very excited to announce that the first draft of my next novel, Democracy Incorporated: An American Tragedy, is complete.
-You can read more about it in my Facebook post.
+I’m very excited to announce that the outline of my next novel, Democracy Incorporated: An American Tragedy, is complete.

-Next comes the edits and the polish.
+Next comes the actual writing!
 Stayed tuned to learn more about the adventures of your flawed protagonist, Titus Remington, and his not-quite-stalwart friends.

 Being an author isn’t easy.
 I don’t mean sitting down at a keyboard and pounding out your daily word count.
 That stuff is easy.
 Unless it isn’t.
 But time management?